Saleh-Gholam-Zadeh/predictability_measure/readme.md

 # Towards measuring predictability
-For detailed explanations, please see ..., in course of which this repository was developed.
+For detailed explanations, please see [**Towards Measuring Predictability**](https://openreview.net/forum?id=jZBAVFGUUo&noteId=LEMTDMLbq7)
+, in course of which this repository was developed.

 # Requirements